 1. Vacuum often.
 The less time filtration soil sits bonding with your carpet’s fibers, the easier it is to get out.
 So, vacuum and use the crevice attachment at the base of your walls at least once a week.
 Also, make sure you know how to vacuum correctly, so you’re getting all the dirt out.

 2. Don’t add pollutants to your home’s air.
 Open your windows daily for at least 10 minutes to allow fresh air into your home.
 Don’t smoke indoors, and run your stove’s hood filter fan when you’re cooking.
 Keep your range hood filter clean, so it works properly, too.
-Choose soy candles like these which produce very little soot, and trim candlewicks before burning them.
+Choose soy candles, which produce very little soot, and trim candlewicks before burning them.
 Clean your fireplace and have the chimney inspected annually to ensure no creosote blocks the flue.
-(Here are more ways to improve your indoor air quality that can help.)

 3. Keep dust under control.
 The less dust in your home’s air, the fewer particles collect in the carpet at the base of your walls.
 So, reduce dust in your home by routinely cleaning soft furnishings, curtains, and carpets.
 At least once a year, have your home’s HVAC system inspected and cleaned.
-Finally, clean your home’s air ducts and registers seasonally to reduce how much dust your system blows around.
+Change your furnace filter monthly and clean your home’s air ducts and registers seasonally to reduce how much dust your system blows around.